Four Regional Ground Beef Dishes

 - Add all remaining ingredients, stir and bring to a boil.
 Reduce the heat, cover, and simmer for 30 minutes until the sweet potato is tender.

-*[NOTE: Among Eastern Native Americans, The Three Sisters are corn, beans, and squash and are used differently.]
+*[NOTE: Among Eastern Native Americans, The Three Sisters are corn, beans, and squash and are used differently; but, I have seen them also in chili.]

 Curried Beef Bowl